-The products and services provided by Candidate Resources, Inc. (CRI) have their roots in a localized personnel testing practice formed by a group of industrial psychologists in Dallas, Texas in 1957.
+The pre-employment assessment services provided by Candidate Resources, Inc. (CRI) have their roots in a localized personnel testing practice formed by a group of industrial psychologists in Dallas, Texas in 1957.
 Dr. John L. Shirley and other psychologists used the prominently recognized psychological tests of the day to test people for potential leadership roles in organizations.
 Early on, start up customers were Morris Zale and Ben Lipshy, his father-in-law, who built the Zales Corporation, Mary Kay Ash, who originated Mary Kay Cosmetics, Ebby Halliday, who originated Ebby Halliday Real Estate, Mary Crowley, who originated Home Interior Decorating and Gifts, John and Jerry Thompson, who started 7-Eleven, which later became Southland Corporation, and Charles Tandy who acquired Radio Shack when it was in bankruptcy.

 Dr. Shirley and other staff psychologists in Dallas tested and interviewed each of individual, their children and other employees to determine if they were suitable additions to these companies.
 Sixty years ago, the testing fee was $250.00 per person and needed to be conducted in Dallas. which included compilation of the resulting report and its presentation.
 As the years passed, clients pressed for a more economical way of testing applicants.